 The coronavirus outbreak is drastically changing how we live because of self-quarantine orders.
 However, people that work in essential businesses still need to leave their homes while others go out for essential shopping.

-Therefore, accidents can still occur, even with fewer drivers around.
-Additionally, with all the stress and uncertainty surrounding COVID-19, behavior on the roads can get worse.
+Therefore, accidents during COVID can still occur, even with fewer drivers around.
+Additionally, with all the stress and uncertainty surrounding COVID-19, behaviour on the roads can get worse.

 So, what do you do when you get into a car accident during the coronavirus pandemic?